 The conflict in Sudan between the government and rebel groups has killed untold numbers of people and forced massive displacement.
-Oxfam and partners are helping hundreds of thousands of people by providing clean water and safe sanitation, and we have provided many of the most vulnerable with fuel-efficient stoves, seeds, tools, livestock and vaccinations, and cash grants to start small businesses.Donate now
+Oxfam and partners are helping hundreds of thousands of people by providing clean water and safe sanitation, and we have provided many of the most vulnerable with fuel-efficient stoves and other essentials.Donate now

 Conflict in Sudan deck